 Increasing efficiencies in portfolio company operations is nothing new in terms of preventing margin erosion, but it's certainly taken on a new sense of urgency in a market where entry prices are up.
 PE players have to look elsewhere for opportunities to maximize EBITDA (earnings before interest, taxes, depreciation and amortization), and one way they're finding them is by streamlining asset processes for cost-reduction and efficiency.

-Why Increasing Staff Numbers Doesn't Increase Productivity - Adding Efficiency to Private Equity Firms
+Why Increasing Staff Numbers Doesn't Increase Productivity in Private Equity Firms

 Frequently, back office operations provide the most opportunity for cost reduction and are usually targeted for improvement, especially when the asset has undergone mergers before or has multiple business units.
 A company that otherwise has a well-built chassis may have issues with disparate accounting systems, convoluted workflows and messy processes.